-- develop their advocacy skills through directly engaging decision makers (eg, political representatives, business leaders, school governors and faith leaders) - deepen their understanding of global citizenship and global justice issues and the work of people of faith in this area through sustained and effective use of visitors and community links (eg, development agencies, church representatives, diocesan companion links, other school links or diaspora communities) - participate in mutually beneficial global partnership links with schools/communities in different parts of the world.
+- A engage with decision makers (eg, political representatives, business leaders, school governors and faith leaders).
+Best practice will include sustained and meaningful engagement - B deepen their understanding of global citizenship and global justice issues and the work of people of faith and other leaders through sustained and effective use of visitors and community links (eg, international development agencies, church representatives, diocesan companion links, other school links and diaspora communities) - c participate in mutually beneficial global partnership links with schools/communities in different parts of the world.